Buy now

 6. Cumulative effect usually become visible only later in career, or life.

-The events occur, and the damage is done out there, today.
-But in the absence of acute injury, like sub-concussive events, cumulative effect and delayed symptoms, the action which should be taken today, is not.
+The events occur,and the damage is done out there, today.
+But in the absence of acute injury, sub-concussive events and cumulative effect are not intervened, and the preventive action which should be taken today, is not.

 Why electronically measuring and tracking the events is a must